spring-guides/gs-rest-hateoas/README.md

                     "href" : "http://localhost:8080/greeting?name=World" } ],
       "content" : "Hello, World!" }

-As the response already indicates you can customize the greeting with an optional `name` parameter in the query string:
+The response already indicates you can customize the greeting with an optional `name` parameter in the query string:

     http://localhost:8080/greeting?name=User